 Every investigator worth their weight in gold is usually carrying with them an abundance of batteries.
 Every pocket is usually full of them.
-With the large array of equipment used on any given investigation, this means a whole new batch of batteries is used to power it as well.
+With the large array of equipment used on any given investigation, this means a whole new batch of batteries is used to power them as well.
 Not long into the investigation, something strange happens.
 The equipment switches off.
 It is dead.
 The battery has gone flat.
 The most common assumption is that it is paranormal in nature.
 Why?
 Quite simply there is a theory that spirits need energy to communicate.
 The more energy they have, the easier it is for them to communicate.
 If they have been communicating, this takes energy and they need more.
 Where do they get their energy?
-It is thought they can draw it from the electromagnetic field, they can draw it from a person and they can draw it from a power source such as batteries.
+It is thought by some that they can draw it from the electromagnetic field, they can draw it from a person and they can draw it from a power source such as batteries.
 The assumption being made in this instance, is that the battery has drained because a spirit has drawn upon it's energy to recharge.
-Does this mean that every time a battery goes flat there is a spirit trying to communicate?
+Does this mean that every time a battery goes flat there is a spirit trying to communicate or is it more to do with the battery itself?

 In order to understand this phenomena better, let's look at the different reasons as to how a battery can go flat.
 In order to do this, we need to first understand how a battery works.
 A battery has 3 parts. the + which is called the cathode, the - which is called the anode and the electrolyte.
 The + and - parts are hooked up to an electrical circuit.
 This causes the electrolyte to start buzzing and all these cool chemical reactions start taking place.
 The electrons travel from the positive and negative ends of the battery through the circuit board powering it along the way.
 Eventually, you run out chemicals to make a reaction and a battery eventually goes flat.
 There is a much more complicated explanation, but this is the easiest way that I understand it to work as I am not a highly technical person.
 So now we know the basics of how a battery works and the important element here to remember is that a battery is powered by chemical reactions.
 The question to now ask is, are there natural occurrences that can affect these chemical reactions shortening the life of a battery?